perdulio1/A-B-testing-project/README.md

 |CAC (Customer Acquisition Cost)|$235.86|We pay $235 to get a $50 customer|
 |ROAS|0.18|For every $1 spent, we return only $0.18|

-**Business Verdict**: Despite the high Z-score, the campaign is commercially unsustainable.
-The acquisition cost is nearly 5x higher than the product price.
+**Business Verdict**: The campaign pays $235.86 to acquire a customer that only brings in $50.00.
+Despite the statistical success, the campaign is commercially unsustainable in its current state.

 ### Phase 3: The Search for Efficiency (Ad Fatigue Analysis)
 4. **The Frequency Trap**